 The culmination of the Landowner Education Program will be a walking tour of the Austin College Sneed Prairie Restoration Project.
 According to their web site, the restoration project uses three different combinations of prescribed fire, grazing and mowing in a formal experimental design across the fields of a former farm.
 Both the management and monitoring methods are designed to be usable by interested landowners.
 The tour will be led by Dr. Peter Schulze, Professor of Biology and Environmental Science and Director of Center for Environmental Studies at Austin College.
 The date for this event has not been determined and will be announced at a later date.

 All lectures are free and open to the public.
-Except for the walking tour of Sneed Prairie, all lectures will be held in the Eisenhower Room at Texoma Council of Government (TCOG).
-The address is 1117 Gallagher Drive in Sherman.
+Due to the current need for social distancing, the May 15 program will be held online.
 The time for all lectures is from 9 – 11:30 a.m.
 Reservations are required as there is limited room.
-Please register for each separate lecture at https://www.eventbrite.com/e/landowner-education-series-tickets-86355988085.
+Please register for each separate lecture at https://tinyurl.com/landownerconservation.
+After you register for the May 15 program, you will receive an e-mail confirmation and a link w/instructions for accessing the online meeting room.
 For more information send an e-mail to firstname.lastname@example.org.

 • Grayson County Agrilife Extension Service